Valeria López Fadul

 Assistant Professor, Latin American Studies

-BA Yale UniversityMA Princeton University
+BA Yale University

 PHD Princeton University

-Valeria López Fadul
+Valeria Lopez Fadul

-Valeria López Fadul is an Assistant Professor of History and Latin American Studies and an Assistant Editor for History & Theory.
+Valeria López Fadul is an Assistant Professor of History and Latin American Studies and an Assistant Editor of History & Theory.
 She studies the intellectual and cultural history of colonial Latin America and early modern Spain, with a focus on the philosophy of language and the history of science.

 López Fadul researches how knowledge was made and circulated in early Latin America and across the Iberian world.
-She teaches courses on the history of colonial and modern Latin America, science in the early modern Atlantic, urban and environmental history, and the Amazon.
+She teaches courses on the history of colonial and modern Latin America, science in the early modern and modern Atlantic, urban and environmental history, and the Amazon.

-López Fadul’s book, The Cradle of Words: Language and Knowledge in the Sixteenth-Century Spanish Empire (under advance contract), reconstructs the beliefs and practices with which sixteenth-century humanists, missionaries, and crown officials governed Spanish America’s multilingual domains.
+López Fadul’s book, The Cradle of Words: Language and Knowledge in the Spanish Empire (forthcoming January 2025), reconstructs the beliefs and practices with which sixteenth-century humanists, missionaries, and crown officials governed Spanish America’s multilingual domains.
 It shows that while the multiplicity of languages made governing difficult, these scholars also perceived it as a resource.
 To those charged with extracting knowledge from Spain’s rapidly expanding empire, language was an archive of local knowledge.
 In order to access and catalogue it, the Spanish Crown sponsored scientific expeditions, comprehensive censuses, the writing of local and universal histories, and the creation of libraries.
 The Cradle of Words reveals how these ambitious projects sought to collectively master the human and natural history of the Indies.

 López Fadul received a B.A. from Yale University and a Ph.D. from Princeton University.
 In 2020-21, she was a Member in the School of Historical Studies at the Institute for Advanced Study (Princeton, NJ).
 She has received fellowships from the Folger Shakespeare Library, the Huntington Library, and the John Carter Brown Library.
 Before coming to Wesleyan, López Fadul was a Provost’s Postdoctoral Scholar at the University of Chicago and a scholar in residence at the Newberry Library.